-Find Bargains at Store Closing and Going out of Business Sales
+How to Find Bargains at Store Closing and Going Out of Business Sales

-Last year, a Sears store in my area closed.
-It was shocking to see the "Going Out of Business" signs posted- this Sears store was located in one of the most affluent areas in my state.
+A while ago, a Sears store in my area closed.
+It was shocking to see the "Going Out of Business" signs posted—this Sears store was located in one of the most affluent areas in my state.
 Over the years I bought quite a few appliances and even a lawn mower at that Sears store.

 The Sears store was facing competition in clothing sales from newer stores nearby such as Kohls, TJ Maxx, Gordmans, Von Maur, and Old Navy.
 The Lowes store across the street was competing with Sears on lawnmowers, tools, and appliances.
 The Menards across town was also competing in appliances.
 Several other stores in the same shopping mall as Sears competed selling small appliances like coffee makers and kitchen items.
 The Best Buy in the mall competed with Sears on selling televisions, stereos, and other consumer electronics.
 On-line competition in many of these areas also may have played a role in the demise of my Sears store.

 Since the Sears store closing, two Kmart stores have closed in my area as well.
 I had a great shopping experience at one of the Kmart stores that is closing.
 I found 4 pairs of Wrangler jeans for $8 each, and a pair of Levis for $13.
 This was over 5 years ago, and I am still wearing all of these jeans and have only bought one other pair of jeans since then.

 Overall, I am not really surprised to see Kmart stores close—my impression is that these stores are outdated, have poor quality merchandise, and employees that are not very interested in customer service.
 Almost any other store provides a better shopping experience than Kmart.
 Kmart faces strong competition from many sources, Walmart in particular.
 Dollar stores have also gained in popularity and directly compete with K-Mart.